sammyf/ollimca/README.md

 ### notes :
 #### about *delete and remove duplicates*:
 This option will slow down search queries.
 Checksums for each image that is supposed to be displayed is computed on the fly and that can take some time.
-Also, note that only missing files whose base directory is accessible will be removed from the databases.
-This is needed if you have a database shared with other users but have also indexed images that other users can't access (/home/yourname/Pictures/ for example)
+No image will be deleted physically for now, as I don't want this on without further testing!
+You can reenable that function if you want : just uncomment the line `os.remove(image_path)` in the function `check_duplicate()` in `query.py`.
+In my only test run the programm deleted a bunch of images and I'm not sure it was right (yet), so if you reenable it, it's at your own risks and peril!

 #### about *queries*:
 The keywords are first searched in the content text and the path of each image, and then semantically in a vector database,